flexile-white-logo

 • The barn is built of concrete elements and has a wooden roof structure.

-• The building is 25 * 66 m, a total of 1650 m2 including social rooms (office, shower, toilet etc.)
+• The building is 25 * 66 m, a total of 1650 m2 including social rooms (office, shower, toilet, etc.)

 • Negative pressure ventilation from Skov

-• Logging of climate in the fattening pig departments
+• Logging of climate in the slaughterhouses

-• The Longevity project - NORSVIN breeds for better maternal qualities and durability in the TN70 sow
+• The Longevity Project – NORSVIN breeds for better maternal qualities and durability in the TN70 sow

 • Camera weighing